 “Traveller’s need and want better and simple directions to businesses when they arrive here,” noted the Director’s Report.
 “Since our Island is more of a series of grids than a circular route, we will be adding a second tear away map indicating what businesses are where within the three lands.
 Our directory at the back of our guide will be helpful as well, since it too is colour coded by lands.”

 Another pillar of the Island-wide general branding included a tagline “Heart and Spirit of the Great Canadian Lakes,” that tagline, and the Three Lands concept, were credited to former MTA director Ron Berti of Tehkummah.
 The MTA slogan for “our call to action” is “Awaken Your Spirit,” credited to Shawn Wahlen and Melissa Duggan of Toronto.

-Ms. Millette also noted that the past year saw, through the same aforementioned FedNor and NOHFC funding, an MTA-led Island-wide Tourism Steering Committee (ITSC) comprised of Island economic development officers, activity coordinators and tourism sector representatives.
-The report indicated that the ITSC members have signed memorandums of understanding (MOU) indicating they will all work together in order to develop Island-wide branded promotional materials.
+Ms. Millette also noted that the past year saw, through the same aforementioned FedNor and NOHFC funding, an MTA-led a Island-wide Tourism Steering Committee (ITSC) comprised of Island economic development officers, activity coordinators and tourism sector representatives.
+The report indicated that the ITSC members have signed memorandums of understanding (MOU) indicating theywill all work together in order to develop Island-wide branded promotional materials.

 The overall idea behind the formation of the ITSC, maintains the MTA board, is “to ensure we are not duplicating efforts when it comes to increasing Island tourism assets and revenues.”

 Ms. Millette conveyed the MTA’s appreciation of the “selfless people” who are behind the scenes and on the frontline donating their time to make the Island tourism industry successful.
 “Without our loyal and knowledgeable senior mentor and youth volunteers we would be in trouble and they deserve much recognition for their efforts in keeping the industry alive and thriving.”